carlosmarchan/Visual-Resume-Tailor-AI---2/docs/LOGIC.md

 ### Step 4: Final Visual Asset Generation (`generateFinalAssets`)

 This step is the core of the application's unique functionality and is orchestrated by the `generateFinalAssets` function.
-It uses a **"Sequential Atomic Patching"** strategy for maximum reliability.
+It uses a **"Batched Changes per Page"** strategy for efficiency.

 1.  **State Change**: The app enters the `PROCESSING_IMAGES` state.
-2.  **Orchestration**: `generateFinalAssets` receives the original images and the list of user-approved changes.
+2.  **Orchestration**: `generateFinalAssets` receives the original images, the original text, all proposed changes (for context), and the list of user-approved changes.
+It then runs two processes in parallel:
+    *   **A) Final Text Synthesis**: It calls `generateFinalResumeText`, which asks the AI to create the complete, final plain-text version of the resume by applying only the user-approved changes to the original text.
+This is used for the "copy-paste" friendly output on the results screen.
+    *   **B) Visual Generation**: It begins processing each resume page image.
 3.  **Page-by-Page Processing**: The function iterates through each original resume image.
     *   If a page has **no approved changes**, its original image is carried over directly to the final output.
-    -   If a page **has one or more approved changes**, the sequential patching process begins for that page:
+    *   If a page **has one or more approved changes**, the batch editing process begins for that page:
         a.
-A temporary variable, `currentImageState`, is initialized with the original page's base64 image data.
+All approved changes for that specific page are collected into a single array (a "batch").
         b.
-The function loops through each approved change for that specific page.
-        c.
-In each loop, it calls `applyAtomicChangeToImage`, passing in the `currentImageState` and the details of the single change to be applied.
+The `applyBatchedChangesToImage` function is called, passing the original image for that page and the entire batch of changes.
-        d.  **`applyAtomicChangeToImage`**: This function calls the `gemini-2.5-flash-image-preview` model with a hyper-specific prompt.
+        c.  **`applyBatchedChangesToImage`**: This function calls the `gemini-2.5-flash-image-preview` model with a specific prompt.
 The AI is instructed to:
-            i.  **Visually locate** the `originalText` on the input image. ii. **Replace it** with the `newText`.
-            iii. **Perfectly match** all visual styles (font, size, color, spacing). iv. **Perform a "micro-reflow"** of surrounding content to ensure the new text fits naturally.
+            i.  **Perform all edits** listed in the provided batch. ii. **Perfectly match** all visual styles (font, size, color, spacing). iii. **Perform a "micro-reflow"** of surrounding content to ensure the new text fits naturally. iv. **Prioritize legibility** and output a single, clean image.
-            v. **Prioritize legibility** above all else, failing safely rather than producing garbled text.
-        e.
-The image returned by the AI becomes the new value of `currentImageState`.
-        f.
-This `currentImageState` is then used as the input for the *next* change in the sequence for that page.
+        d.  **Retry Logic**: This function includes a retry mechanism.
+If the AI fails to return a valid or changed image, it will automatically retry the request up to two more times before failing.
-4.  **Finalization**: This chained process ensures that multiple edits on a single page are applied cleanly, one on top of the other. `Promise.all` waits for all pages to complete their processing.
-The function returns the array of final, visually-edited images.
+4.  **Finalization**: `Promise.all` waits for all pages to complete their processing.
+The function returns an object containing both the array of final, visually-edited images and the array of final resume text per page.

 ### Step 5: Displaying Results (`ResultsScreen.tsx`)